 - a.
 Soft Contact One of the six possible lithography modes.
 The substrate is brought into contact with the mask by a preset force exerted by the WEC head, during exposure.
 This mode is suitable for feature sizes 2 μm or larger. - b.
 Hard Contact Similar to soft contact mode with an additional pillow pressure provided using nitrogen.
 This exerts an additional upward force on the wafer.
 This mode is suitable for feature sizes 1 μm or larger - c.
 Vacuum Contact The rubber seal on the chuck inflates to form a chamber, which is then evacuated.
 The parameters PreVac or Full Vac time in this mode allow the vacuum to proceed slowly.
 This aids in preventing alignment shift.
 The vacuum in the chamber cannot be adjusted (in contrast to Low Vacuum program).
 To diminish the vacuum, nitrogen is bled into the chamber after exposure.
-This mode is suitable for features sizes of 1 $\mu$ m or less. - d.
-Low Vacuum Contact Similar to vacuum mode except that the contact force can be reduced by bleeding a small amount of $N_2$ within the evacuated chamber.
-The vacuum is adjusted by opening an $N_2$ leak valve.
-Open the vacuum restrictor LOW VACUUM ADJUSTMENT below the gauge counter clockwise.
-Close it by turning the knob clockwise.
-This mode is suitable for features sizes of 1 $\mu$ m or less.

-e.
-Proximity - The mask and wafer are separated by an exposure distance specified by the user.
+This mode is suitable for features sizes of 1 μm or less. - d.
+Low Vacuum Contact Similar to vacuum mode except that the contact force can be reduced by bleeding a small amount of N_2 within the evacuated chamber.
+A knob allows one to make this vacuum adjustment.
+This mode is suitable for features sizes of 1 μ m or less - e.
+Proximity The mask and wafer are separated by an exposure distance specified by the user.
 There is no contact between the mask and the wafer.
+Before using this program, contact a staff member to verify that the flags are functioning correctly.
+We do not recommend use of this mode unless you situation dictates otherwise.